Wireless, Battery-Free RFID Sensors for Rotating Equipment

-To read more information on how Phase IV worked with the NASA Marshall Space Flight Center to solve a major problem with the Urine Processing Unit (UPA) that converts urine back to drinkable water at the Space Station.
-Press Here ↓
+Winner, “Most Innovative Use of RFID” – RFID Journal Live Trade Show: Phase IV’s worked with the NASA Marshall Space Flight Center to solve a major problem with the Urine Processing Assembly (UPA) to convert urine back to drinkable water at the International Space Station.
+Read the article.

 About Wireless RFID Sensors in Rotating Equipment